MaSe69/dssb/index.md

 Out-of-scope are the topics 'before' and 'after' the dataframe of a typical life cycle in data science.
 This focus on dataframe excludes fundamental programming skills in any of the languages, and the many little helpers commonly used, e.g. Numpy.
-It also excludes models.
-Apparently, most approaches in data science focus on the model, from regression to deep learning in AI.
-Models are fine, but if they appear here then only as tools to describe or describe the dataframe.
+Many approaches in data science focus on models, from regression to deep learning in AI.
+Models are fine, but this site focuses on dataframes.
+Nevertheless, something about dataframes can also be demonstrated when applying [models](models).

 The choice of programming language does matter.
 Certainly, there is a mutual understanding in the programming community about 'what is a dataframe and what is not'.